adeel-ifti/azure-terraform-modules/Vault-kubernetes-gcp-storage-backend/README.md

 ```

-# GCP Kubernetes - Installing Hashi Vault Helm Chart (Banzai Cloud provided)
+# GCP Kubernetes - Installing Hashi Vault Helm Chart (Banzai provided)

 Below is an important step where we mount a secret containing service account credentials json.
-This will then be passed to Vault install command to allow it to access GCP services (KMS,Storage):
+This will then be passed to Vault helm install command to allow it to access GCP services (KMS, Storage):

 ```bash
 gcloud container clusters create cluster-1 --machine-type "n1-standard-1" --zone us-central1-a  --num-nodes 2 --enable-ip-alias